aere69/IaCGuides/AWS/Basics/Variables/readme.md

 > HashiCorp recommends creating a separate file named `*.tfvars` to define all variable values in a project.

+- If the file is `terraform.tfvars` Terraform will automaticatically take the values on this file.

+- If the name is different it has to be specified at runtime (see example below)

 ## Basics of Variables

 Terrafrom input variables are used to pass values from outside of the configuration.